John de Lancastre, 1st Baron Lancastre

-John de Lancaster (or de Loncastre etc.) of Grisedale and Stanstead (b. about 1265, died 1334), was an English knight, and a parliamentary baron in the Peerage of England.
+John de Lancaster (or de Loncastre etc.) of Grisedale and Stanstead (about 1265–1334) was an English knight, and a parliamentary baron in the Peerage of England.
 He was the first and last in his line to be called to parliament, as he had no heir.
 He was therefore the only "Lord Lancaster" or "Baron Lancaster" apart from the separate titles which belonged to a branch of the royal family descended from Edmund Crouchback.
 His father's family had many lordships in northwestern England (modern Cumbria and Lancashire), including Grisedale (in Patterdale, near Helvellyn); while his mother's family made him an heir to important lordships in other parts of England, including Stansted Mountfitchet in Essex.

 Family

 John de Lancastre's father Roger de Lancastre "of Rydal" (died about 1290) was an illegitimate younger brother to the last feudal baron of the Barony of Kendal before it was divided, which was William de Lancastre III, the son of Gilbert fitz Reinfrid and Hawise de Lancaster.
 As Ragg (p.
 401) therefore noted, this means that he had "not a drop of de Lancaster blood" from Hawise's family who were the original de Lancaster family of the barony of Kendal.
 Nevertheless, Roger was given "ample possessions in Westmorland and Lancashire" and consistently referred to with the second name of "de Lancaster" (with various spelling variations).
 While Roger's mother is unknown, Ragg proposed that she may have been the illegitimate daughter of William de Stuteville, whose marriage rights Gilbert fitz Reinfrid seems to have purchased in 1212.

 It is from Roger that John inherited many lands in Westmorland and surrounding areas, including Rydal, which he held in chief, directly under the king.
 During the 1260s, Roger was also summoned to give council to the king as one of the "keepers of the counties" in the north, possibly Lancashire.
 This was during the time of Simon de Montfort.
 In 1265 Roger had become Sheriff of Lancaster for life, and replaced his friend and kinsman Roger de Leybourne as keeper of the royal forest, north of the river Trent.

 John's mother was an important heiress, Phillipa de Bolebec, eldest daughter and one of three co-heiresses of Sir Hugh de Bolbec, who was lord of the feudal barony of Styford, Northumberland, and of a third of the already divided feudal barony of Stansted Mounfitchet.
 This included Stansted itself and "Lancaster's manor" in Barrington in Cambridgeshire.
 During his own lifetime, John succeeded to increase his share so that he held the entire Styford inheritance, and half the Mountfitchet inheritance.

 John had at least two brothers, both of whom apparently had no legitimate children.